Contemporary Climate Change Debates is an innovative new textbook which tackles some of the difficult questions raised by climate change.

 Catriona McKinnon and Marie-Catherine Petersmann

-PART 4: Who Should be the Agents of Change?
+PART IV: Who should be the agents of change?

 Eloise Scotford; Marjan Peeters and Ellen Vos